 For Small Businesses

-Learn how to grow your business by using digital tools that help you connect with customers, expand to new markets, and work more efficiently.
+Learn how to manage your business remotely by using digital tools that help you connect with customers and work more efficiently.

 Find the right tools for your business

 Watch quick video tutorials to manage your business remotely

 Quick Help is a series of short videos that answer questions to help you make the most of Google tools.
 From starting a livestream to updating your Business Profile, follow along to get tasks done in just a few minutes.

 Get listed on Google and build your website

 Google My Business helps you build a website in minutes and claim your free Google listing so customers can find you on Search and Maps.

 Get customized recommendations to make your website faster on mobile devices

 Test My Site shows you how fast your mobile site loads, with recommendations on how to improve speed and how you compare with others in your industry.